 "In the midst of a particularly eventful week, I was driving north to meet some friends when I suddenly became aware that I was driving through myself.
 For years there had been no self at all, yet here on this road, everything was myself, and I was driving through me to arrive at where I already was.
 In essence, I was going nowhere because I was everywhere already.
 The infinite emptiness I knew myself to be was now apparent as the infinite substance of everything I saw."

 "Travelling in a car was also interesting, especially as a passenger.
 My body was still, and I was still, but there would be all this scenery moving within the stillness.
-And I could see that I was already at the end of the road, but my body had to move through me to get to where I already was."
+And I could see that I was already at the end of the road, but my body had to move through me to get to where I already was." from here

 “As I drove over the top of a hill my whole consciousness and sense of self exploded and became everything I could see.
 I clearly remember looking at the trees, the road, the other cars, the fields and the sky…each in turn was pulsating with a kind of light that made everything brand new.
 In that sense there was no difference between any of the objects I gazed at.I began to laugh to myself because I realised that although I was in a car speeding down the road, I was going nowhere.
 I was moving but paradoxically this energy that pervaded all that I was aware of, never moved.
 There was light emanating from all these objects and each one demonstrated, what could best be described as, a heavenly glow.The experience/awakening lasted the rest of the afternoon and evening.
-This was the proof I needed to realise that there was far more to existence and human consciousness than we are generally led to believe.By the way, in case you were wondering, I wasn’t on drugs, I have never been tempted!”
+This was the proof I needed to realise that there was far more to existence and human consciousness than we are generally led to believe.By the way, in case you were wondering, I wasn’t on drugs, I have never been tempted!” from here

 "Enlightened people will often talk about Oneness and give the impression that they are constantly aware of it.
 This has to be completely false!
 All it takes is a thought, a feeling or a sensory impulse which are manifestations of duality to interrupt the State.
 So by the fact they are talking to you means that their awareness is limited.
-They might say, “Yes but although I am not aware of the Oneness right now, that is what I am because of Enlightenment."
+They might say, “Yes but although I am not aware of the Oneness right now, that is what I am because of Enlightenment." from here

 "After some time in the thought-free state, my awareness expanded.
 I became my entire surroundings!I was the bed, I was the closet, I was the door, I was the air.
 I was everything!
 I felt like I was awake for the first time in my life!
-I thought, How could I ever have mistaken myself to be that little body and that little mind?"
+I thought, How could I ever have mistaken myself to be that little body and that little mind?

 No comments: